TsurEdoe/biological-computation/Neural Networks/README.md

 The code uses numpy for easy vector multipication and implements back propagation and gradient decsent for the learning process.

+## How to Run

+Make sure you have the file *cell_data.dat* as it contains the initial configuration for the grid.

+Install the following packages:
+- sklearn
+- scikit-learn

+`` python neural_network.py ``

+## Network Structure
+I chose to implement a multi-layer percpetron with 4 inputs, 2 hidden layes with 7 neurons each and 3 output neurons.

 There are 3 availabe activation functions for different results:
 1. TanH
 2. Sigmoid
 3. Binary

-## Network Structure
-I chose to implement a multi-layer percpetron with 4 inputs, 2 hidden layes with 7 neurons each and 3 output neurons.

 ## Network Configuration
 In order to test what configuration will be best for the chosen architecture, I used the following code: